Site Access Restriction (SAR) - Use Case - How to Build Drip Content Posts

 Use Case – How to Build Drip Content Pages.

 - Site Access Restriction – This document uses version 1.6.0

 Site Access Restriction is a WordPress plugin that allows you to create a membership and content restriction solution.
 The content restriction is based on user WordPress roles and if they are logged in or not.
 Choose which post type, category or even specific page should be locked – and to whom.

 Use Case Front-End

 Use Case Assumptions

-In this example we will consider how to build drip content pages.
+In this example use case guide we will consider how to build drip content pages.
 It means that newbie users will not be able to access some post or pages, or event post/page categories for some definite period of time after they registered.

 - Installing the plugin